NateEag/nateeag.com/drafts/fathering/index.md

 responsible for the action and the consequence.
 As a parent you can step alongside them to help them with their response to the consequence, but you should not protect them from it.
-They own their actions and you are just alongside then because you love them.
+They own their actions and you are just alongside them because you love them.